QuickDapp/QuickDapp-OLD/docs/getting-started.md

 pnpm contracts bootstrap
 ```

-Now let's run the local Anvil node and deploy the Diamond Proxy to it, and watch for changes:
+Now, in a new terminal let's run the local Anvil node and deploy the Diamond Proxy to it, and watch for changes:

 ```shell
 pnpm contracts dev